HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 The `qwen2` folder is organized in the way Triton expects and contains two important files needed to serve models in Triton:

-- **config.pbtxt**: This file contians information on the backend use, model input/output details, and custom  parameters to use for execution.
+- `config.pbtxt`: This file contians information on the backend use, model input/output details, and custom  parameters to use for execution.
 More information on the full range of model configuration properties Triton supports can be found [here](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html).
-- **model.py**: This file includes how Triton should handle the model during the initialization, execution, finalization stages.
-The Gaudi® AI accelerator specific details are given here.
+- `model.py`: This file includes how Triton should handle the model during the initialization, execution, finalization stages.
 More information regarding python backend usage can be found [here](https://github.com/triton-inference-server/python_backend#usage).

+A summary of the modifications made to the original triton files to enable Gaudi® AI accelerator is:

+- `model.py`: The `habana_args` class contains arguments specific to Gaudi® AI accelerator for proper model initialization and output generatation.
+- `utils.py`: This file contains Gaudi® AI accelerator helper functions defining the model initialization similar to ones in optimum-habana examples, i.e [`AutoModelForCausalLM`](https://github.com/huggingface/optimum-habana/blob/df7db95e47be58e39eba3ba73cf7a68f6e81c46a/examples/language-modeling/run_clm.py#L492-L502), quantization, distibuted training, etc.

 > [!NOTE]
-> To enable a generic model on Gaudi, some modifications are required as detailed in [PyTorch Model Porting](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Model_Porting/index.html#pytorch-user-guide) and [Getting Started with Inference on Intel Gaudi](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Getting_Started_with_Inference.html#inference-using-native-fw).
+> To enable a generic model on Gaudi® AI accelerator, some modifications are required as detailed in [PyTorch Model Porting](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Model_Porting/index.html#pytorch-user-guide) and [Getting Started with Inference on Intel Gaudi](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Getting_Started_with_Inference.html#inference-using-native-fw).

 ## Build a Triton Container Image